MacBeath surface: Historical note

 This surface was originally discovered by Fricke (1899), but named after Alexander Murray Macbeath due to his later independent rediscovery of the same curve.
 Elkies writes that the equivalence between the curves studied by Fricke and Macbeath "may first have been observed by Serre in a 24.vii.1990 letter to Abhyankar".
+In a later survey article Macbeath attributes the result to Fricke.